RamsesSosa04/social_network/README.md

-Se inicializa con python run.py encendiendo el entorno virtual
+It is initialized with python run.py starting the virtual environment